LogoLogo

 An address can be generated offline and for free.
 It boils down to generating a large random number representing your private spending key.

-Publishing your Beldex address does not endanger your privacy.
+Publishing your Beldex address does not endanger your confidentiality.
 That's because in Beldex transactions go to stealth addresses which are decoupled from your public address.

 There are a few types of public addresses in Beldex: